Tiago-Sant/Tiago-Sant/README.md

 - 😄 I'm currently looking for an opportunity to do area transition

 - 🌱 Fullstack Web Student at Let's Code.
-Scholarship I won competing with more than 40,000 applicants for 200 vacancies
+Scholarship where I deepened in Javascript, HTML and CSS.
+Now I started studying Angular

-- 👨‍💻 I've been taking Ignite course at Rocketseat since 10/25/2021
+- 👨‍💻 I'm delving into Reac.js by taking the Ignite course at Rocketseat.

 - ⚡ I develop with ** React.js, JavaScript/Typescript, HTML, CSS**